Feasibility of Federated Learning from Client Databases with Different Brain Diseases and MRI Modalities: Introduction

-To address this, this study aims to develop a Federated Learning (FL) framework \cite{McMahan2017fedavg} for training a \textit{single} model on diverse brain lesion databases, each with a different disease and set of MRI modalities.
-Central questions for this study are: How to make such FL training feasible?
-Will it be beneficial compared to training a disease-specific model?
-Will it result in a model that can segment new data that have different combination of modalities than the training data?
+To address these challenges, this study presents, \textbf{FedUniBrain} (\textbf{Fed}erated \textbf{Uni}versal \textbf{Brain} MRI Segmentation) a FL framework for training a \textit{single} 3D segmentation model on diverse brain lesion databases, each with a different disease and set of MRI modalities (Fig.~\ref{fig:ProblemOverview}).
+This challenging setting involves three types of heterogeneities within the MRI data: \textbf{difference in scans}, \textbf{different segmentation tasks (brain pathologies)}, and \textbf{diverse sets of MRI input modalities} across clients.
+While many FL works have addressed heterogeneous medical imaging data, this is the first one to address all three types of heterogeneities combined, whereas previous works mainly focused on one type \textbf{and} assumed the same set of modalities per client, making it unclear how to even train a single model with varying input modalities per clients.
+Central questions for this study are: Is federated training of such a model feasible?
+Will it be beneficial compared to training disease-specific models?
+Will it result in a model that can segment new data with a different combination of modalities than the training data?
+Can a new client join the training with a modality and/or pathology not seen during training?

-\textbf{Related Work:} While previous studies investigated training with heterogeneous databases \cite{yan2020learning,ulrich2023multitalent,moeskops2016deep}, they have not studied FL using decentralised databases, nor data with diverse sets of MRI modalities.
-A recent study \cite{xu2024feasibility} investigated heterogeneous databases with diverse sets of MRI modalities in a centralized scenario.
-In contrast, our study focuses on the challenging setting of decentralized FL, which has not been explored yet.
-Some works have focused on FL of a segmentation model for a single, specific disease when a specific set of multi-modal MRI is available in each client \cite{li2019privacy,sheller2019multi,pati2022federated}.
-Other works studied FL for learning from data with different labels in segmentation of CT \cite{shen2021multi} or classification in MRI \cite{huang2022federated}.
-In summary, there are works that focus on FL with multi-modal MRI and FL for heterogeneous tasks; however, the combination of both, especially with different sets of modalities per client, has never been explored.

-Learning from databases with varying sets of MRI modalities relates to research on developing multi-modal models that perform well even when a modality is missing at inference time \cite{havaei2016hemis,sharma2019missing,shen2019brain,hu2020knowledge,zhou2021latent,wang2021acn}.
-This line of work focuses on learning a model for a specific disease, from data with the same set of modalities during training.
-While addressing missing modalities is an important capability of our method, it is not the primary topic of this research.
-Instead, this study concentrates on the effectiveness and practicality of learning from diverse databases with different sets of input modalities and segmentation tasks.